Remote Exams Space on Campus

 These spaces will have access to City Wi-Fi, City PCs and be supervised to maintain a quiet study environment for you to take your Moodle-delivered examinations.

-Please ensure you have booked a space and ensure you follow the guidance in place to keep yourselves and others safe.
+Please ensure you have booked a space and that you follow the Covid-19 guidance in place to keep yourselves and others safe.

 Before you book a space, please note: